Calibration can be translated to comparison. Swedish Standard SS020106 defines calibration as follows in brief version:

 The gas thermometer consists of a complicated set of laboratory equipment which is used to carry out the thermo dynamic scale.
 Stable phase transitions are compared to the thermo dynamic scale and today ITS-90, the International Temperature Scale 1990, is the practical temperature scale.

 Improved technology and increased knowledge make the deviations from the thermodynamic scale compared to the practical one becoming less by time.
 Up to now the fixed temperature values of the practical scale has resulted in a rewised scale approximately every 20th year.

 All contact thermometer constructions are based on measuring temperature indirectly, e g via resistance or voltage, and after that conversion to temperature.

 The conversion is made by using a number of "fixed points", stable phase shifts for some selected chemical elements.
 The triple point of water is the most important fixed point as it is also used in the original thermodynamic scale.

-The green rows of the table show the fixed points used by Pentronic's
+The gray rows of the table show the fixed points used by Pentronic's

 The gaps between the fixed points temperatures are filled out by the use of an interpolation thermometer.
 This thermometer is in normal temperature ranges of the type SPRT, Standard Platinum Resistance Thermometer.
 Platinum is an electrically very stable element in these ranges.
 The SPRT changes its resistance very predictably with temperature and a good resistance bridge is used to present the measuring result.